Norfolk Southern CEO Mark George and Union Pacific CEO Jim Vena

 The Case Against: The Synergy Mirage

-Railroads are uniquely unforgiving of integration failures.
-Trains run around the clock on fixed infrastructure and a congestion problem in one-yard cascades within hours to yards hundreds of miles away.
-IT systems must communicate in real time and there is no grace period for reconciliation.
+Integration failures are common in Mergers & Acquisitions, but they are uniquely unforgiving in railroads.
+Trains run around the clock on fixed infrastructure, and a congestion problem in one yard cascades within hours to yards hundreds of miles away.
+IT systems must communicate in real time, with no grace period for reconciliation.
 Safety regulations permit no shortcuts.
 And unlike trucking, you cannot simply reroute around a problem: the tracks go where they go.
-This is why railroad mergers fail catastrophically rather than merely underperforming: the network amplifies errors instead of absorbing them.
+This is why railroad mergers fail catastrophically rather than merely underperform: the network amplifies errors rather than absorbing them.

 The historical record is unambiguous:

-1996: the Union Pacific–Southern Pacific merger produced a two-year meltdown.
-Houston, the nerve centre of the combined network, became gridlocked.
+1996: The Union Pacific and Southern Pacific merger produced a two-year meltdown.
+Houston, the nerve center of the combined network, became gridlocked.
 Trains backed up for hundreds of miles.
 Shippers diverted cargo to trucks.
-A case study by Kellogg School of Management professors Robert Gallamore and Patrick Lortie documented how the catastrophe cost Union Pacific billions and damaged the broader American economy.
+Analysis by industry scholar Robert Gallamore documented how the catastrophe cost Union Pacific billions and damaged the broader American economy.

-2025: Even the far smaller 2023 Canadian Pacific-Kansas City Southern combination stumbled in May, when an IT system cutover caused service disruptions severe enough to prompt STB intervention.
+2025: Even the far smaller 2023 Canadian Pacific and Kansas City Southern combination stumbled in May, when an IT system cutover caused service disruptions severe enough to prompt STB intervention.

 The projected $2.75 billion in synergies deserves scrutiny.
 Academic research by economists John Bitzan and Wesley Wilson, published in the Review of Industrial Organization (2007), examined railroad mergers from 1983 to 2003 and found "tremendous differences across mergers with respect to the direction, level, timing, and source of cost impacts."
-Some mergers delivered substantial savings and others increased costs.
-An earlier study by MIT economists Ernst Berndt and Ann Friedlaender (Journal of Productivity Analysis, 1993) found that cost reductions from mergers ranged from 33% for Burlington Northern to a 3% cost increase for CSX.
-In M&A, neither cost synergies nor revenue synergies are assured.
+Some mergers delivered substantial savings, and others increased costs.
+An earlier study by MIT economists Ernst Berndt and Ann Friedlaender (Journal of Productivity Analysis, 1993) found that cost reductions from mergers ranged from 33% for Burlington Northern to a 3% increase in costs for CSX.
+In M&A, neither cost synergies nor revenue synergies are assured, despite Excel spreadsheet simulations.

 Competitor BNSF Railway has mounted aggressive opposition, arguing in an October 2025 position paper that the combined carrier would control 45% of US freight tonnage.
-BNSF's Chief of Staff Zak Andersen posed a direct challenge: 'No customer is asking for this.
-This is strictly a Wall Street play for shareholders.'
+Their Chief of Staff, Zak Andersen, posed a direct challenge: "No customer is asking for this.
+This is strictly a Wall Street play for shareholders."
 Two major unions, the Brotherhood of Locomotive Engineers and Trainmen and the Brotherhood of Maintenance of Way Employees Division, withdrew their support in December 2025, citing safety concerns.

 Reflections for Business Leaders